cliotropic/amh2042-tips/README.md

-# Clio 3: Programming for Historians
+# AMH 2042: Modern American Civilization

-This is the syllabus and website for "[Clio 3: Programming for Historians][]" (HIST 698) offered at George Mason University by [Lincoln Mullen][].
+This is an auxiliary website for "[Modern American Civilization][]" (AMH 2042) offered at Florida International University by [Shane Landrum][].

-## Contributing to this syllabus
+## Contributing to this website

-Here is how to contribute to this syllabus.
+Here is how to contribute to this website.

 0. Sign up for a [GitHub][] account.
 1. [Fork this repository][].